A Topological Approach to Meta-heuristics: Analytical Results on the BFS vs. DFS Algorithm Selection Problem: Summary and Outlook

-Search and optimisation problems appears in different flavors throughout the field of artificial intelligence; in planning, problem solving, games, and learning.
+Search and optimisation problems appear in different flavors throughout the field of artificial intelligence; in planning, problem solving, games, and learning.
 Therefore even minor improvements to search performance can potentially lead to gains in many aspects of intelligent systems.
 It is even possible to equate intelligence with (Bayesian expectimax) optimisation performance \citep{Legg2007}.

-\paragraph{Summary.} In this report we have derived analytical results for expected runtime performance. \autoref{sec:cbt} focused on BFS and DFS \emph{tree search} where explored nodes were not remembered.
-A vector $\p=(p_1,\dots,p_D)$ described \emph{a priori} goal probabilities for the different levels of the tree.
+\paragraph{Summary} In this paper we have derived analytical results for expected runtime of BFS and DFS. \cref{sec:sgl,sec:mgl} focused on BFS and DFS \emph{tree search} where explored nodes were not remembered.
+A vector $\p=[p_1,\dots,p_D]$ described \emph{a priori} goal probabilities for the different levels of the tree.
 This concrete but general model of goal distribution allowed us to calculate approximate closed-form expression of both BFS and DFS average runtime.
-Earlier studies have only addressed \emph{worst-case} runtimes: \citet{Knuth1975} and followers for DFS; \citet{Korf2001} and followers for IDA*, effectively a generalised version of BFS.
+Earlier studies have only addressed \emph{worst case} runtimes: For example \citet{Knuth1975} and followers for DFS; \citet{Korf2001} and followers for IDA*, a linear space version of BFS.

-\autoref{sec:cb} and \ref{sec:grammar} generalised the model of \autoref{sec:cbt} to non-tree graphs.
-In addition to the goal probability vector $\p$, the graph search analysis required additional structural information in the form of a descendant counter $L$.
-The graph search estimates also took the form of less precise bounds.
-The analysis of \autoref{sec:cb} does not supersede the analysis in \autoref{sec:cbt}, as the bounds of \autoref{sec:cb} become uninformative when the graph is a tree.
-The results are generally consistent with empirical reality.
+\cref{sec:cb} generalised the model of \cref{sec:sgl,sec:mgl} to non-tree graphs.
+In addition to the goal probability vector $\p$, the graph search analysis required additional structural information in the form of a length-to-depth counter $L$, which was inferred from branching factors in \cref{sec:graph-param}.
+The DFS graph search estimates also took the form of less precise bounds.
+The analysis of \cref{sec:cb} does not supersede the analysis in \cref{sec:sgl,sec:mgl}, as the bounds of \cref{sec:cb} become uninformative when the graph is a tree.
+The analytical results are generally consistent with empirical outcomes.

-\paragraph{Conclusions and Outlook.} The value of the results are at least twofold.
-They offer a concrete means of deciding between BFS and DFS given some rough idea of the location of the goal (and the graph structure).
-To make the results more generally usable, automatic inference of model parameters would be necessary; primarily of goal distribution $p$ and graph structure $L$.
-(The depth $D$ will often be set by the searcher itself, and perhaps be iteratively increased.)
-There is good hope that the descendant counter $L$ can be estimated online from the local sample obtained during search, similar to \citep{Knuth1975}.
-The goal distribution is likely to prove more challenging, but resembles the automatic creation of heuristic functions, so techniques such as \emph{relaxed problems} could well prove useful \citep{Pearl1984}.
-Estimates of goal distribution could possible also be inferred from a heuristic function.